pgernez/fillit/README.md

 More info about the project in the `subjects/` directory (both en and fr) of this repository.

-## How do I test Fillit ?
+## How do I test Fillit?

 After cloning the repo, type the `make` command.
 You can now launch the programme by adding one of the files provided in the `Test_files/` directory or create a test file of your own.

-For example :
+For example:

 `./fillit Test_files/file_of_your_choice`